John Ogburn Holt, who at some point lived at nos. 7&9 Westgate, acquired a number of properties on Westgate, which he let.

 The Chichester Walls and Gates

 The Roman army, after landing at Fishbourne in AD 43, set up a camp on the site which is now modern Chichester and fortified it with a wooden wall.
-The town was laid out on a grid with the main streets North and South Street, East and West Street, which crossed in the centre of… Continue reading The Chichester Walls and Gates
+The town was laid out on a grid with the main streets North and South Street, East and West Street, which crossed in the centre of the town.
+Where they met the wall there was a gate.

 History of 23-25 Westgate